ScottLogic/blog/_posts/2024-06-20-investigating-code-quality-from-pr-data.md

 &nbsp;

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-date-combined.jpg
-Number of PRs opened per week")
+"Number of PRs opened per week")

 Firstly, a note on PR creation dates.
 Our tool gathers the 1000 most recent PRs from each repository.
 For CPython and Rust, these were all created between May and June 2024.
 In the case of NodeJS and Rust, the earliest PRs come from January and March 2024 respectively.
 In contrast, with .NET, there are PRs from October 2014.
 Remarkably, there were 257 PRs opened in the CPython in the week commencing 20th May 2024.